The Pitfalls of Deducing Ethics From Behavioral Economics: Why the Association of American Medical Colleges Is Wrong About Pharmaceutical Detailing

 Showing items related by title, author, creator and subject.

-Report of the President's Biomedical Research Panel, Supplement 2: American Council on Education, Association of American Medical Colleges, Rand Corporation: Impact of Federal Health-Related Research Expenditures Upon Institutions of Higher Education Unknown author (United States.
+Report of the President's Biomedical Research Panel, Supplement 2: American Council on Education, Association of American Medical Colleges, Rand Corporation: Impact of Federal Health-Related Research Expenditures Upon Institutions of Higher Education Unknown creator (United States.
 President's Biomedical Research Panel, 1976)

 Physicians?
 Intent to Comply With the American Medical Association's Guidelines on Gifts From the Pharmaceutical Industry Pinto, Sharrel L.; Lipowski, Earlene; Segal, Richard; Kimberlin, Carole; Algina, James (2007-06)OBJECTIVE: To identify factors that predict physicians' intent to comply with the American Medical Association's (AMA's) ethical guidelines on gifts from the pharmaceutical industry.
 METHODS: A survey was designed and ...